cvdabbeele/cloudOneOnAWS/README.md

 ## Preparation
 1. Setup an AWS Cloud9 development environment
+  - select `Create a new EC2 instance for environment (direct access)`
   - use `t2.micro`
   - use `Ubuntu Server 18.04 LTS`
   - tag it to your liking (tags are good)